HL7/fhir-identity-matching-ig/input/pagecontent/industry-initiatives.md

 Finland and Germany SSI-based Collaboration in the EU

+OpenID for Identity Assurance https://openid.net/wg/ekyc-ida/

-Patient ID Now Coalition Framework for a National Strategy on Patient Identity  (The Framework identified nine areas for definition of a national patient identity strategy )
+Patient ID Now Coalition Framework for a National Strategy on Patient Identity  (The Framework identified nine areas for definition of a national patient identity strategy)

 ----